IntersectMBO/cardano-api/RELEASING.md

     ```bash
     ./scripts/add-from-github.sh https://github.com/input-output-hk/cardano-api <commit-hash> cardano-api cardano-api-gen
     ```
-    List all packages names for release in the script invocation, after the commit hash.
+    List all packages names for release in the script invocation, after the commit hash like in the example above.
     The script will create a separate commit for each package.

 1. Push your `HEAD` to a new branch, and create a PR in CHaP.
+    An example release PR which you might want to use as a reference: https://github.com/input-output-hk/cardano-haskell-packages/pull/345 .

 1. Merge the PR - you don't need additional approvals for that if you belong to the correct GitHub access group.

-After package gets released, you can check the released version at: https://input-output-hk.github.io/cardano-haskell-packages/all-package-versions/
+After package gets released, you can check the released version at: https://input-output-hk.github.io/cardano-haskell-packages/all-package-versions/ and update the version in the dependant packages, in their cabal files, for example: `cardano-api ^>= 8.3`

 ## References